Skip to main content

 When you have two or more criteria, each one gets a weight.
 Weights must total 100% across all criteria.

-You can edit weights directly from the setup card by typing into the percentage fields next to each criterion.
+You can edit weights directly in the scoring section by typing into the percentage fields next to each criterion.
 Click Equal to distribute weights evenly, or adjust them manually to prioritize what matters most for your program.

-Criteria and weights cannot be modified after voting has started.
-Finalize your setup before judges begin scoring.
+Criteria cannot be modified after voting has started.
+AwardKit locks the configuration once the first vote is cast, so finalize your setup before judges begin scoring.

 Tips